poikilos/animalmaterials/readme.md

 mods from this modpack:
 - animalmaterials
 - cooking (optionally)

+## Authors & License
+See the individual mod folders.

 ## What other mods can do to be better
 You can change your mobs mod to depend on the animalmaterials mod or a